 Howard Doster was an army photographer stationed at Fort Richardson near Anchorage in 1945.
 He made at least two trips up to the Matanuska Valley where he photographed the natural environment, scenes of Palmer, local farmsteads, the Experiment Farm and Independence Mine buildings.
-His photo collection of 64 images also includes a record of an army search and rescue group in winter training, in addition to a small collection of documents donated to the Museum by his family.
+This photo collection of 64 images given to the Museum by his family also documents activities of an army search and rescue group in winter training.

 Image shows the lower side of Eklutna Lake Dam spillway with numerous wooden pilings standing in water in the foreground and mountains beyond.
 Water flowing through the spillway is evident providing the standing water in foreground.
 Head gate controls on the spillway are evident and numerous pilings exhibit metal bars protruding from their tops.
 Early season snow is evident on mountain tops.